The SAMPLE RATE window offers a choice of button-selected sample

 is too fast for the number of channels used, the program shows a warning

 message.
-If you ignore the warning and proceed, the program will attempt
+If you ignore the warning, the program will try

 to keep up but may not be successful.
 Data will be recorded and the

-computer will calculate the attained sample rate (which may be slower than
+computer will calculate the real sample rate (which may be slower than

 desired) and display it at the end of sampling (see below).

-In Chart mode, you may adjust the desired
+For Chart channels, you may adjust the desired

 on the right side of the window.
 Click one of the available present